-- 12. On February 26, 2021, the United States District Court for the District of New Mexico (the "Court") granted a joint motion filed by the United States Department of Justice ("DOJ") and the City of Albuquerque ("City") with the concurrence of the Independent Monitor ("IM") by entering a Stipulated Order Establishing an External Force Investigation Team ("Stipulated Order") in the case United States v.
-City of Albuquerque, No. CIV.
-14-1025 JB\SMV.
-(Doc.
-720).
-The Stipulated Order established the EFIT and its attendant mandate.
-On May 2, 2021, a preliminary contract was signed between DLG, Accounting and Advisory Services ("DLG, LLC") and Albuquerque Police Department ("APD").
-On June 23, 2021, the full contract was signed by DLG, LLC and the City, enabling EFIT to commence full operations on July 16, 2021. - 13.
-On March 21, 2022, the Court granted a joint motion filed by DOJ and the City with the concurrence of the IM by entering an Amended Stipulated Order Establishing an External Force Investigation Team ("Amended Stipulated Order") (Doc.
-906) (See Exhibit C).
+- 14. On March 21, 2022, the Court granted a joint motion filed by DOJ and the City with the concurrence of the IM by entering an Amended Stipulated Order Establishing an External Force Investigation Team ("Amended Stipulated Order") (Doc.
+906) (See Ex.
+B).
 The Amended Stipulated Order modifies and supersedes the Stipulated Order previously entered by the Court (Doc.
-720). - 14.
+720). - 15.
 The Amended Stipulated Order restates many of the Original Stipulated Order's requirements and supplements them in two ways.
 First, the Amended Stipulated Order requires the City to modify its existing contract to allow EFIT to investigate all use-of-force incidents occurring between January 1, 2020, through July 16, 2021, that APD did not investigate, in full or in part ("Backlog Force Cases"), in violation of the Court Approved Settlement Agreement ("CASA") (Doc.
-465-1).
-Second, the Amended Stipulated Order extends by 24 months, from May 2022 through May 2024, the period during which the City shall continue to engage EFIT to assist IAFD to investigate new Level 2 and Level 3 use-of-force incidents ("New Force Cases").
+465-1)11.
+Second, the Amended Stipulated Order extends by 24 months, 12 from May 2022 through May 2024, the period during which the City shall continue to engage EFIT to assist IAFD to investigate new Level 2 and Level 3 use-of-force incidents ("New Force Cases"). - 16.
+Classifications of Force13 that EFIT works within are enumerated in the APD UOF Policies.
+(See Paras.
+17-19 below).